distributed-sys/ec2tools/README.md

 ## Examples

-Create a small cluster using EC2 Spot Instance type c3.large, one from each of the following regions:
+Create a 3-nodes cluster using EC2 Spot Instance type c3.large, one from each of the following regions:
 * us-west-1
 * us-east-1
 * eu-west-1